Financial-Times/origami/contributing.md

 ## How to test an icon with the Image Service

-The Image Service provides the ability to convert and SVG to a PNG.
+The Image Service provides the ability to convert an SVG to a PNG.
 This is useful as a fallback for browsers that don't support SVGs.

 The Image Service doesn't support clipPaths, so any SVG that has a clipPath in it may not render correctly.
-To check if your SVG works, upload it somewhere (eg dropbox, or gh-pages) and then run its public url through thes Image Service with `format=png` as a parameter. ie:
+To check if your SVG works, upload it somewhere (eg dropbox, or gh-pages) and then run its public url through the Image Service with `format=png` as a parameter. ie:

 `https://image.webservices.ft.com/v1/images/raw/{http://path-to-image.svg}?source=test&format=png`